Msambere/chore-app-backend/README.md

-# ChoreChamp: A Spring Boot API for Chore and Mission Management
+# ChoreChampAPI: A Spring Boot API for Chore and Mission Management

-ChoreChamp is a comprehensive Spring Boot API designed to help users manage their chores, missions, and rewards efficiently.
-This application provides a robust backend for creating, updating, and tracking household tasks and personal goals.
+ChoreChamp is a full stack application designed to help users manage their chores, missions, and rewards efficiently.
+This Spring Boot API provides a robust backend for creating, updating, and tracking household tasks and personal goals.

-The ChoreChamp API offers a wide range of features to streamline task management and encourage productivity.
+The ChoreChampAPI offers a wide range of features to streamline task management and encourage productivity.
 Users can create personalized chore lists, set up missions (groups of related chores), and earn rewards for completing tasks.
 The application is built with scalability and performance in mind, utilizing Spring Boot's powerful features and a PostgreSQL database for data persistence.

 ## Repository Structure